kbknapp/violin/README.md

 | `Coord` | heapless | 2          | 10.916 ms |

 To run the benchmarks yourself use `RUSTFLAGS='-Ctarget-cpu=native' cargo bench`.

+### Notes on `no_std` Performance

+The `no_std` version is _much_ slower because it cannot use platform intrinsics for square roots, floating point rounding, etc. Instead these functions had to be hand written.

+Additionally, the `no_std` square root functions round up to 8 decimals of precision.

+One should realistically only use the `no_std` version when there is a good reason to do so, such as an embedded device that absolutely does not support `std`.

+A single Vivaldi calculation only requires one square root calculation per distance estimate.
+So pragmatically, it should be rare where such a device is _also_ needing to calculate thousands of square root operations per second.

 ## License